CASE STUDY

 Challenge

 How do you diagnose a gap no one else sees?
 How do you design programming that genuinely integrates communities rather than tokenizing one group?
-How do you generate downtown economic activity while creating authentic cultural connection?
+How do you generate economic activity while creating authentic cultural connection?

 Solutions

-The critical observation: While indoor paid salsa events thrived nightly and Springfield's Salsa Pa'Fuera drew local Puerto Rican crowds on Sundays, no programming targeted the untapped intersection—outdoor salsa attracting both Latin communities AND local residents seeking summer entertainment.
+The critical observation: While indoor paid salsa events thrived nightly and Springfield's Salsa Pa'Fuera drew local Puerto Rican crowds on Sundays, no programming targeted the untapped intersection—outdoor salsa attracting both Latin communities and local residents seeking summer entertainment.

 I recognized salsa's capacity to build genuine community across demographic lines.
 I'd witnessed this in dozens of cities worldwide.
 The missing piece wasn't salsa culture; it was strategic placement.
+Publicly available census data confirmed the scale—over 200,000 Latino residents within 50 miles—but data alone doesn't create programming.
+Cultural fluency plus strategic vision does.

 Most salsa events occur late evening after dinner.
-I proposed 7:00 PM start with beginner lessons first—creating economic activity: attendees from Springfield and Holyoke plus Hartford, Worcester, Albany, Boston arrive early, eat dinner, grab dessert, shop downtown.
+I proposed a 7PM start time with lessons first—creating economic activity: attendees from Springfield and Holyoke plus Hartford, Worcester, Albany, Boston arrive early, eat dinner, grab dessert, shop downtown.
 Pulaski Park sits directly across from dozens of restaurants, bars, shops.
-I quantified this: "200-400 additional consumers per event" with disposable income traveling significant distances.
+I quantified this: “200-400 additional consumers each night” with disposable income traveling significant distances.

 Thirty-minute free beginner lessons (no partner required) made entry accessible while remaining integral to building cross-experience community.